 What parents need to know

-Parents need to know that there's no objectionable content in this animated educational series, which focuses on building preschoolers' early literacy skills.
-It teaches kids lessons in friendship, teamwork, and respect, as well as how to identify words and letters.
+Parents need to know that there's no objectionable content in Super WHY!, which focuses on building preschoolers' early literacy skills.
+This animated educational series teaches kids lessons in friendship, teamwork, and respect, as well as how to identify words and letters.
 Young viewers are encouraged to interact with the lively characters, whose travels through classic storybooks like The Three Little Pigs builds on kids' familiarity with popular stories.